iandennismiller/blackboard-scantron-bridge/docs/Setup.md

 ### Initialize a project.

-First, be sure you are in the Python virtual environment
+First, be sure you are in the Python virtual environment (if you used this option)

     workon exams